- Kela’s role and responsibilities

 If the information system supplier notices an error in its system, the supplier must without delay notify the Kanta Services and all client organisations, which are impacted by the error, of the error and the time schedule of its correction.

 If changes that have an impact on the Kanta Services are made in the information system, the information system supplier is obliged to report them to Kela.
-Further information is available in the National Institute for Health and Welfare document “Ohje luokkaan A kuuluvien sosiaali- ja terveydenhuollon tietojärjestelmien muutosten ilmoittamisesta”(pdf, thl.fi, in Finnish only) (Instructions for notifying changes in social welfare and healthcare information systems pertaining to class A).
+Further information is available in the Finnish Institute for Health and Welfare document “Ohje luokkaan A kuuluvien sosiaali- ja terveydenhuollon tietojärjestelmien muutosten ilmoittamisesta”(pdf, thl.fi, in Finnish only) (Instructions for notifying changes in social welfare and healthcare information systems pertaining to class A).

 The client organisation of an information system supplier taking part in joint testing is responsible for having